Some of the really common questions I hear from women thinking about becoming a coach start with “Can I really coach others if…”

 Curious about coaching?

-If you’re interested in finding out more about One of many Coaching Certification, take a look at our free online training: The Secret to Coaching Women.
+If you’re interested in finding out more about One of many Coaching Certification, take a look at our free online training: Essential Skills for Coaching Women.
+It’s happening on Thursday 3rd december, and a replay will be available for those registered if you can’t join live.

-In it I share some really valuable tools you can use straight away if you coach, manage or lead women – and introduce you to someof the key distinctions that make our certification differet from any other.
+In it I’ll be sharing some really valuable tools you can use straight away if you coach, manage or lead women – and introduce you to some of the key distinctions that make our certification different from any other.

 Our intention is simple.
 To support professional women to handle the day-to-day so they can unleash the bigger impact they feel called to make in the world.